What is cardiotocography?

 Record the number of contractions present in a 10 minute period – e.g. 3 in 10

-Each big square is equal to 1 minute, so you look how many contractions occurred in 10 squares
+Each big square is equal to 1 minute, so look at how many contractions occurred within 10 squares.

 You should assess contractions for the following: